rcleozier/personal-site-jekyll/_posts/2015-11-07-why-i-use-jekyll.markdown

 * Very few moving parts.
 The only part the really moves is running 'Jekyll Build' which builds you're site into a static files.
 * It's super fast.
 Pages load in under a second.
 * The templating makes sense.
 If you've ever used a templating engine before weather its Laraval blade or Javascripts Mustache, you can use Jekyll
+* Feels very lightweight

 ### The cons
+* No Rich Test Editor.
+Use your favorite IDE or text editor to write your markdown blog posts.
 * No plugins to handle SEO for you.
 No Yoast!
 Seo is all on you.
 But that's also an opppurnity to brush up on your SEO skills i guess.
 * No real eco system.
-So
 * Since it's makrdown, theres no spell check
 * No easy way to handle assets